Weather

 What to Do

 With few foreign tourists, popular attractions during peak season, especially along the southern and western coasts, offer a more intimate experience.
-Rent a car if you’re comfortable driving in wintry conditions, or join a tour and check out the popular Golden Circle route that consists of Þingvellir National Park, the lava fields of the Reykjanes Peninsula, the Geysir Geothermal Area, and Gullfoss—Europe's second most powerful waterfall.
-Head further east to Jökulsárlón lagoon to admire the many icebergs before strapping on crampons to do a little guided ice-caving—December offering the most stable conditions for caving.
+Rent a car if you're comfortable driving in wintry conditions, or join a tour and check out the popular Golden Circle route that consists of Þingvellir National Park, the lava fields of the Reykjanes peninsula, the Geysir Geothermal Area, and Gullfoss—Europe's second most powerful waterfall.
+Head farther east to Jökulsárlón lagoon to admire the many icebergs before strapping on crampons to do a little guided ice-caving—December offering the most stable conditions for caving.

-For more ideas on what to do in the winter, check out this article
+For more ideas on what to do in the winter, check out this article.

 Events in December

 Traveling to Iceland in December?
-Check out these great itineraries.
+Check out these great itineraries

 More Helpful Information